 When an asset is classified as HFS, it signifies an intention of the company to sell the asset.
 If the asset is continued to be used in the business, capital allowances can continued to be claimed and there are no tax issues.
-When the asset is disposed off, a balancing allowance / balancing charge will be calculated in accordance with Para 61 and 62 of Schedule 3 of the Income Tax Act 1967.
+When the asset is disposed off, a balancing allowance (BA) or balancing charge (BC) will be calculated in accordance with Para 61 and 62 of Schedule 3 of the Income Tax Act 1967.